mikael-espinola/githunt-app/README.md

 - Handle API RESTful to get user Profile information from GitHub API
 - Implementation of Styled-Components concepts
 - Reuseble Components
+- Implementing JavaScript debounce to handle key press events.
+It ensures that API isn't called for each key press, but rather waits for a pause in typing before executing a certain function.

 ## Released Features

     -- User can enter a username;
-    -- User can click on search button to retrieve information;
+    -- User can see the result after typing the username due to JS debounce application;
     -- User can see the avatar, username, followers and repository count of searched user;
     -- User should get an alert if the username is not valid.

 ## Next Features

     -- User can see the top 4 repositories of searched user;
-    -- Search username by each caracter with JS Debounce